 These snakes are "ovoviviparous," which means the eggs hatch inside the body!

 These carnivorous reptiles locate their food primarily through sight and through heat-sensing pits located under their upper lip.
 They also use their tongue and organs within their nose to sense chemical cues and vibrations from approaching prey.
 Emerald Tree Boas eat their prey whole after first constricting their meal and then holding onto it with their long, curved and sharp teeth.

-STATUS: The population of Emerald Tree Boas is stable, but habitat loss is a concern.
+There is no International Union for Conservation of Nature (IUCN) listing available.
 Raptors, as well as wild feline species and other carnivorous mammals prey upon them.

 These snakes range through the wet lowland rainforests of Peru, Venezuela, Bolivia, Guyana, Brazil, French Guiana, Colombia, and Suriname.
 They are an arboreal species living in the canopy and understory of rainforests that receive more than 59 inches of rain per year.
 They spend most of their lives in trees but may occasionally descend to the ground.

 Emerald Tree Boas consume rodents, lizards, monkeys, bats, and possibly birds.
 They have a slow metabolism and may go months without eating.